mich2k/Harvest-Easy/README.md

 ## React Frontend

-Once the apartment manager scans the bin group QR code for initialization he will be automatically redirected to the ap. init. portal on which he will add all the apartment infos such as:
+Once the apartment manager scans the bin group QR code for initialization he will be automatically redirected to the ap. init. portal on which he will add all the apartment info such as:
-- Location infos (apartment name, street, number, city)
+- Location info (apartment name, street, number, city)
-- Tenants infos (how many, data for each including their telegram username)
+- Tenants' info (how many, data for each including their telegram username)
 - Waste sorting infos (which sorting that apartment will follow)

 <img height="600" alt="pic" src="./res/gif/apartment-init.gif">